-Over \$41 million is scheduled to finance the City's street projects during the next five years.
-Expanded use of the one-percent capital improvement sales tax will finance not only street and related utility improvements, but also serve several projects designed to improve the quality of life in Rapid City.
-The projected annual funding sources for the City of Rapid City's Capital Improvements Plan identified in the 2007-2011 TIP (pages 35-38), as well as the City's local match for the MPO TIP Projects, are listed above in Figure 1.
-Out of the \$\\\\ million allocated toward transportation projects, adequate funds have been committed to fund the City's local match for transportation projects.
+Local funding will be provided by developer contributions, Tax Increment Financing and other local sources.
+The projected annual funding sources for the City of Rapid City's Capital Improvements Plan identified in the 2007-2011 TIP (pages 29-31) are listed above in Figure 1.
+Adequate funds have been committed to fund the City's local match for transportation projects.